-This statement forms Ellingham and Woodton's local offer in terms of what we can offer children with SEND in or via the school.
+This statement forms Ellingham and Woodton's SEND Information Report, or local offer, in terms of what we can offer children with SEND in or via the school.
 This includes how we can provide access to other organisations, but more specifically what support the schools will offer directly to pupils and parents.